equinor/seis-ee/docs/earthworm_service.md

 If you make changes to the earthworm.service file, run `systemctl daemon-reload` to load the new config, and then restart the service with `systemctl restart earthworm`.

-To see if earthworm is running succsesfully or not, run;
+To see if earthworm is running successfully or not, run;

 ```bash
 earthworm@earthworm:~$ systemctl status earthworm